 A tree is not a favorable object for experimentation because of its size.
 Its shape depends very much on the stand.
 A free-standing tree has a dome-shaped to spherical crown, while this is very small in a dense stand.
 However, since the leaves are arranged in several layers, the outer ones are exposed to full daylight, while the inner ones develop in the shade.
 A distinction is therefore made between sun leaves and shade leaves, which are connected by transitions.
 The anatomical-morphological and ecophysiological characteristics are different for both.

-Fig. I-19 Climate diagram and climatograms (1967-81) from the Solling, the number of days in the year with temperature averages above 10 °C is indicated in the middle (from Ellenberg et al. 1986).
+Fig. I-19 Climate diagram and climatograms (1960-2018) from the Solling, the number of days in the year with temperature averages above 10 °C is indicated in the middle (partly from Ellenberg et al. 1986, with courtesy from Markus Wagner, Nordwestdeutsche Forstliche Versuchsanstalt/Göttingen).

 Fig. I-20 Diurnal variations of insolation (global radiation) in early summer and summer 1972 for three clear and three cloudy days each (modified after Ellenberg et al. 1986).